bioidiap/bob.pipelines/doc/sample.rst

 ------------------

 A :py:class:`bob.pipelines.sample.Sample` is simple container that wraps a datapoint.
-The example below shows how this can be used to wrap a :py:class:`numpy.array`.
+The example below shows how this can be used to wrap a :py:func:`numpy.array`.

 .. code:: python